Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 Congratulations on passing the exam and earning your NFPT-CPT certification!
 After ensuring you have a current AED/CPR certification, you can begin your career as a CPT.

-Establishing your career can be overwhelming, but Exercise.com’s All-in-One Business Software takes the brunt of managerial duties so you can stay engaged with your clients.
+Establishing your career can be overwhelming, but Exercise.com’s gym management software takes the brunt of managerial duties so you can stay engaged with your clients.

-Our comprehensive software platform allows you to design workouts, track progress, moderate paperwork, billing, and scheduling, and communicate with your client through the web and app.
+Our comprehensive software platform allows you to design workout programs, track progress, moderate paperwork, billing, and scheduling, and communicate with your client through the web and app.

 It’s an easy and fun way to stay connected with your clients!